World Touring Car Championship: First season

 The first World Touring Car Championship, which was open to Group A Touring Cars, was held in 1987 concurrent to the long-running European Touring Car Championship (ETCC).
 Additional rounds were held outside Europe at Bathurst and Calder Park Raceway in Australia (Calder used a combined circuit of the road course and the then newly constructed NASCAR speedway), Wellington in New Zealand and Mount Fuji in Japan.
 The Championship was well-supported by the factory European teams of Ford, BMW, Maserati and Alfa Romeo (until Alfa withdrew following the European races), but was embroiled in controversy.
-Unfortunately, the leading BMW Motorsport teams and the Ford Europe backed Eggenberger Motorsport had developed a situation of "you don't protest us, we won't protest you".
-While this worked well in the European races, when the championship landed in Australia the local teams took exception to the Europeans somewhat liberal interpretation of the Group A rules.
+Unfortunately, the leading BMW Motorsport teams and the Ford Europe-backed Eggenberger Motorsport had developed a situation of "you don't protest us, we won't protest you".
+While this worked well in the European races, when the championship landed in Australia the local teams took exception to the Europeans' somewhat liberal interpretation of the Group A rules.
 Subsequently, the Eggenberger cars were protested against and eventually disqualified from the Bathurst 1000 results.

 The championship was provisionally awarded to West German Eggenberger Ford Sierra RS500 drivers Klaus Ludwig and Klaus Niedzwiedz.
 It was not until March 1988 when their Bathurst disqualification was finalised that results were confirmed and Italian Schnitzer Motorsport driver Roberto Ravaglia in a BMW M3 was declared the champion.
 The Entrants Championship was won by the Eggenberger Texaco Ford No 7 entry.
 The WTCC lasted only one year and was a victim of its own success — the FIA (and Bernie Ecclestone) feared it would take money away from Formula One and stopped sanctioning the Championship.
 A silhouette formula championship (proposed by Ecclestone) was announced by the FIA for 1988 which would have seen specialist racing chassis carrying bodywork resembling production roadcars powered by the about to be outlawed Formula One 1.5 litre turbo regulations, but manufacturers did not support the concept.
-Only one car, based on an Alfa Romeo 164 with a 3.5 litre V10 engine was built before it was abandoned.
+Only one car, based on an Alfa Romeo 164 with a 3.5 litre V10 engine was built before the idea was abandoned.